 Further information is available at the Mill on the Fleet Visitor Centre (open Apr to Oct).

 From Gatehouse-of-Fleet, take the B796 north.
 After 2 miles, turn right onto a minor road at Nether Rusko.
 Follow the road over the Water of Fleet, turn right at the T-junction and parking is available in the layby on the left.

 The main entrance is by the parking layby.
 Additional access points are present along the minor road and at the top of the reserve.

-A network of maintained paths provide access throughout the wood and out onto the hill beyond.
-The paths are steep in places with some steps and small bridges.
-Please keep dogs on a lead or under very close control to avoid disturbing wildlife.
+A network of maintained paths provides access through the wood and onto the hill beyond.
+The paths are steep in places with some steps, muddy sections and small bridges.
+Please keep dogs under close control to avoid disturbing wildlife.

 The Scottish Wildlife Trust is a company limited by guarantee, registered in Scotland (registered number SC040247), having its registered office at